HashCodespace/Volunteerinsrilanka-org/src/_post/blog/special-needs-care-volunteer-program-in-sri-lanka.md

 Join the Special Needs Care Volunteer Program in Sri Lanka - Galle today!

 Become an agent of positive change and help create a world where everyone is valued and given the opportunity to thrive.

+As a trusted and reputable volunteer program in Sri Lanka, we understand the importance of transparency regarding the costs associated with our programs.
+Like any other organization, we incur daily expenses to place and accommodate volunteers effectively.
+The program fee is allocated to cover placement services, administrative support, in-country orientation and the ongoing maintenance of our projects across Sri Lanka.